CaptainProton42/captainproton42.github.io/resume.md

 <div class="header">
 <div>Solving the Navier Stokes equations using finite differences</div><div>2019</div>
 </div>
 Project done for a lab work course.
-Implementation of a finite differencing method in order to solve the Navier-Stokes equations and simulation of a lid-driven cavity.
+The goal was to implement a finite differencing method from scratch in order to solve the Navier-Stokes equations in two dimensions and simulate a lid-driven cavity.
 <div class="footing">
 <div>Languages: C</div><div>Project source: <a href="https://github.com/CaptainProton42/NavierStokes">https://github.com/CaptainProton42/NavierStokes</a></div>
 </div>